 The structure of your sales force can have a significant impact on your customer and revenue.
-Sales force restructuring is a good long term investment.
+Sales force restructuring should be considered a good long term investment.
 The most important outcomes of a good sales force structure are:

 - Greater efficiency of the sales force due to the right allocation of resources and accounts

 - Balanced territories that are aligned with sales strategy

-- More top performers as they may get territories or accounts more suited to their skills, or with a more approachable customer base
+- More top performers as team members may get territories or accounts more suited to their skills, or with a more approachable customer base

 - Higher profit margins by reducing overlaps and streamlining communication